 |Bridges and Kelly, reminding us of a time when men looked like men.

-Truth be told.
-Not even sure why I like this movie, its title seems designed to weld Around the World in 80 Days to Voyage to the Bottom of the Sea and it sure is derivative of a lot of different TV and movies like Fantastic Voyage as well.
+Truth be told, I'm not even sure why I like this movie otherwise.
+Its title seems designed to weld Around the World in 80 Days to Voyage to the Bottom of the Sea in the subliminal collective consciousness, and it sure is derivative of a lot of different TV and movies like Fantastic Voyage as well.
 But that's all okay.
 One amazing element is just how little the film seems to care about the usual oceanography documentary stuff.
 We see the Great Barrier Reefs and so forth but only in passing.
-The only dolphin is one programmed to attach magnetic mines to ships.
-Clearly most of this was filmed on the dry dock or with miniatures in big tanks but I love that.
-In CGI or life-size 'reality', with endless digressions on the wonders of aquatic life, it would be a snooze (or more of a snooze than it is).
-Instead, it's almost Hawksian.
-And in these trying times, regardless of whether you think, like Wynn's salty dog, we should "let 'em all go" or be like Kelly and Nolan and "want to be born," getting far under the sea away from the dizzy situations back on land seems hard to resist.
-I know a lot of harried dads would love this movie with a few cocktails after their nagging wives go off to bed.
-Submarine movies work a special kind of magic for us air-conditioning-dependent summertime older males, and provide the ultimate metaphor for late night viewing itself, that special privatized sphere of buzzed insomniacs, when the lack of prying eyes frees you to unfurl all your hidden tentacles, and--even if it's all too dark to see except through a single glowing window--the world is yours.
+Rather than the usual endless antics, the one dolphin we see is one programmed to attach magnetic mines to ships.
+Clearly most of this was filmed on the dry dock or with miniatures in big tanks, but I love that.
+In CGI or life-size 'reality', with endless digressions on the wonders of aquatic life, it would be a snooze (or more of a snooze than it already is).
+Instead, it has Hawks-ian group bonding, sexual steam, a booming score, nice lighting, a model volcano, and a giant eel.
+And in these trying times, that's enough.